tomaslangkaas/syllab6/README.md

 | 0100 | 11 | 0100 | 00 |
 | :---: | :---: | :---: | :---: |
 | h | o | h | a |

+## Written presentation of *syllable6*&mdash;whitespace and punctuation

+Written presentations and string representations of *syllab6* allows all other types of characters to be inserted anywhere, characters not included in *syllab6* are always ignored when decoding.
+This allows *syllab6* text to be broken up in any way with whitespace, punctuation or other characters to improve readability and memorability.
+However, it is natural to present *syllab6* data in chunks of 4 syllables, as 4 syllables is easily retained in short-term memory without need for repetition and 4 syllables correspond to exactly 3 bytes (24 bits).

+## Comparison to other human-readable presentations of binary data

+## Licensing and usage rights

+The *syllab6* encoding scheme is meant to be freely available to use in any way without any need for licensing or specific permission.
+To the best of my knowledge, there is no existing patent or copyright that prevents this.

+The idea of representing binary data as pronouncable text is not new.
+However, the exact encoding scheme of *syllab6* is distinct (with its specific choice of included characters and values), as far as I know.

+## Test vectors

+## Code